How to Create a Mobile Friendly Website

 For "mobile only" designs, a webpage width of 200 to 320 pixels is the standard recommended width, however as devices are continually evolving this width is no longer a hard and fast rule.

-All our 2013 and later template designs conform to the above configurations.
-If you search for "2013" at the top of this page you can view the latest template designs.
-Mobi-hybrid templates flex to right around 300 pixels minimum and tablet templates flex down to 766 page widths.
+All our latest template designs conform to the above configurations.
+If you search for "2014" at the top of this page you can view the latest template designs.
+Mobi-hybrid® templates flex to right around 300 pixels minimum and tablet templates flex down to 766 page widths.
 All our other templates are set to flex between 750 to 900 with some max widths set to 100% of the browser.
 View some flexible template designs.

 File Sizes and Load Speed For Mobile